Dbcurtis/tncmonitor/README.rst

 ..
 This is the README file for the tncmonitor Python 3 module.
-  From inside a python 3 virtual environment that has spinx installed, use "makehtml.py" to convert file to html decided I didn't know how to rebase on 20210119 so it was not done
+  From inside a python 3 virtual environment that has spinx installed, use "makehtml.py" to convert file to html
+  To find the syntax for .rst files, see: https://docutils.sourceforge.io/rst.html#reference-documentation decided I didn't know how to rebase on 20210119 so it was not done

 ####################